-The assessments in this unit are designed to encourage critical thinking, reflective practice and exploration of emerging evidence, contemporary practice and future approaches to exercise physiology services and broader healthcare delivery.
-Students are given some choices in the topics they focus their assessment items on, within the context of the core modules in the unit, to allow students to explore areas of personal or professional interest.
+The assessments in this unit are designed to encourage critical thinking, reflective practice and exploration of emerging evidence, contemporary practice and future concepts about the role of exercise physiology in the core study areas, as well as the contemporary topics covered.
+Students are given some choices in the topics they focus their assessment items on to allow students to explore areas of personal or professional interest.

-Students are encouraged to undertake the learning activities and assessments in this unit with the mindset of developing broader knowledge, awareness and skills for working in current healthcare services but equally for contributing to more effective healthcare provision in future for people experiencing cognitive impairment, mental illness and pain.
+Students are encouraged to undertake the learning activities and assessments in this unit with the mindset of developing broader and deeper knowledge and skills for contributing to more effective healthcare provision in the future for people experiencing conditions that affect brain health, and in particular, cognitive impairment, mental illness and pain.

 The learning modules require students to independently work through the range of presentations and resources provided, guided by the key learning questions for that topic, which will prepare them for the activities and discussions in the weekly workshop and tutorial to follow.

 The learning modules and tutorials are closely connected and provide deeper exploration of the core topics and current and emerging evidence in those areas, while the workshops will focus more on application of practice as an exercise physiologist, and explore multidisciplinary care, health services and systems (Australian and international), and practical strategies for working with people who are impacted by cognitive impairment, mental illness and pain.

 Students are strongly encouraged to attend all workshop and tutorials on campus.
 The learning modules have been designed to allow students to work through the core content each week in their own time, while the workshops and tutorials will build on applied practice and engage students in critical discussions.

 Required IT skills

 Work placement, internships or practicums